Yankees pitcher Carlos Rodón speaks to the media during a workout Sunday at Yankee...

 He’s really honest about his foibles and has the right people around him to teach him how to deal with playoff pressure.

 According to Rodon, those people are Gerrit Cole and Andy Pettitte.
 Two pretty good role models.
-Cole is the Yankees’ ace who closed out the Royals with seven innings of one-run ball in Game 4, and Pettitte is a part-time Yankees coach who is the winningest postseason pitcher in baseball history.
+Cole is the ace who closed out the Royals with seven innings of one-run ball in Game 4.
+Pettitte is a part-time Yankees coach who is the winningest postseason pitcher in baseball history.

 “Those are two guys that I can definitely lean on,” Rodon said.
 “It just kind of goes back to how do you keep your composure through the start?”

-Rodon will take the mound on Monday night in front of what will be a raucous crowd at Yankee Stadium — a crowd that will have legitimate doubts as to whether the 31-year-old can live up to the moment.
+Rodon will take the mound on Monday night in front of what will be a raucous crowd at Yankee Stadium — a crowd that will have legitimate doubts as to whether he can live up to the moment.

-But Rodon’s emotions can sometimes get the better of him, which he admits.
-One of the lasting images of his ALDS start is Rodon prancing around the mound, shaking his head and sticking out his tongue after he struck out all three batters in the first inning.
+But Rodon’s emotions can get the better of him, which he admits.
+One of the lasting images of his ALDS start is Rodon prancing around the mound, shaking his head and sticking out his tongue after striking out all three batters in the first inning.

-Suffice to say those actions did not endear Rodon to the Royals, who knocked him out in a four-run fourth.
+Suffice to say those actions did not endear him to the Royals, who knocked him out in a four-run fourth.

 He said he did.